How To Test For The Addictive Gene

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

+DNA tests canโ€™t predict addiction, but they can give you a heads-up.
 Researchers have successfully identified genetic variations that are associated with a higher risk of drug addiction and alcohol dependence.
 This also helps them predict how severe a future addiction will likely be.

 Itโ€™s important to note that just because someone in your family suffers from drug abuse doesnโ€™t mean that gene was passed on to you.
-There are no addiction genes, so you are not guaranteed to develop addictive disorders.
+However, if youโ€™re not sure whether addiction runs in the family, DNA testing for addiction may be a good option.

 What Do You Inherit That Makes You More Susceptible to Substance Abuse?